Basement Playroom Remodeling in Cleveland Park, Washington, DC

 A basement full bath was fitted out with a stack washer/dryer that was no longer needed.
 Typical of older homes, the basement had a low ceiling (about 7 feet), made worse by poorly planned ductwork for cooling.
 Wentworth worked closely with its mechanical sub-contractor to reroute ductwork and minimize the depth of new ductwork to maximize headroom in the playroom.

 Our client had three goals for their basement space to be remodeled (approximately 20 x 19 feet).
 They wanted:

-- A play room for their young child (less than 2 years old).
-The intent was to plan long-term so that the playroom could evolve as the children grew into teenagers and young adults—which influenced the décor.
+- A play room for their young child, who was less than 2 years old.
+The intent was to plan long-term so that the playroom could evolve as the children grew into teenagers and young adults, which influenced the décor.

 - A design that could double as a guest room with a sofa bed for visiting family.

 - Maximized storage where possible in playroom and adjacent rear kitchen.